Tokyo-NixOS/presentations/nixos-2016-02/source.markdown

 - edit `pkgs/applications/misc/my-hello/default.nix` and change the derivation name to my-hello

-## Exercices
+- **Exercices**:

     - Find what meta maintainers and licence fields refer to.
     - Make yourself as the maintainer of `my-hello`.

 # Packaging 101: register the package to all-packages.nix

 - add a my-hello entry to `all-packages.nix`

-## Exercice
+- **Exercices**

     - figure the relation between the package name, the package path and the `all-packages.nix` entry name.
     - move the version in a dedicated attribute.
         - (tip: check the tilda package)

 # Packaging 101: build the package